 How Old Is The Canoe?

-We do admit that age isn’t necessarily the best indicator of a canoe’s quality.
-In some cases, a 1-year-old canoe can be more worn out than a several decades old canoe.
+I do admit that age isn’t necessarily the best indicator of a canoe’s quality.
+In some cases, a 1-year-old canoe can be more worn out than a several decades-old canoe.

 However, knowing when the canoe was purchased and observing the degree of wear on the canoe can tell you how the owner took care of the canoe.